 The Center for island Sustainability is the focal institute at the University of Guam for adapting and modeling sustainable technologies that meet the needs of island communities in the broader areas of the environment, economy, society, and education.
-As an entity, the CIS provides direct, local expertise on a diverse array of sustainability issues, including energy, solid waste, natural resources, and serves as an honest broker of these systems for Guam and Micronesia.
-To this extent, the CIS is committed to the conservation and management of our limited resources and the implementation of alternative energy sources in ways that not only consider the fiscal bottom line, but also the broader impacts on our physical and societal environments.
+As an entity, the CIS provides direct, local expertise on a diverse array of sustainability issues, including energy, solid waste, natural resources, and serves as an honest broker of these systems for Guam and To this extent, the CIS is Micronesia. committed to the conservation and management resources ofour limited and implementation of alternative energy sources in ways that not only consider the fiscal bottom line, but also the broader impacts on our physical and societal environments.

 The Center for Island Sustainability is located at Dean's Circle in House 32.
-For more information contact Ms. Elvie Tyler, Sustainability Coordinator at (671) 734-0478 or email: etyler@uguam.uog.edu
+For more information contact (671) 734-0478.